 When his son and daughter went to school, he studied for his series 7 and 66 and started working for a financial advisor whose office was right next to the school.

 “In the meantime, my wife has continued to excel,” he said.
 “But she got a lot of crap in the workforce.
 Aren’t you nurturing?
 Why don’t you want to be home with your kids?
-They questioned her femineity and her commitment to her family.
+They questioned her femininity and her commitment to her family.
 We were in roles that were not traditional.
 It was hard.”

 These days he’s gone back to his roots and is applying his social work and counseling background as a coach for fathers.
 His firm Bummock Coaching – look up the word! – is thriving.